OpenVPN/openvpn3-linux/README.md

   Next time the ``openvpn3-service-netcfg`` service restarts, `systemd-resolved` support will be used instead.
 Note, this requires at least **systemd v243** or newer (or a distribution which has back-ported a newer version).
-This works now with CentOS 8, Fedora 31 and newer, Red Hat Enterprise Linux 8 or Ubuntu 20.04 and newer.
+This works now with Fedora 31 and newer, Red Hat Enterprise Linux 8 or Ubuntu 20.04 and newer.

   To disable the `systemd-resovled` integration and use `/etc/resolv.conf`